 Using plants in the home can be useful in many ways.
 One of the more interesting is their use as dehumidifiers.
 What plants absorb humidity?
 Actually, most plants harvest some moisture from the air through their leaves, but a few are extremely efficient at the process and take much of their moisture through their leaves.
 This is good news since high moisture levels in the home can be associated with respiratory problems and threaten the structure of your house.

 You may wonder how plants can reduce humidity in the home.
 The answer is found in a plant’s foliar uptake.
 This is its ability to absorb dew, fog or other forms of vaporous moisture through the stoma in the leaves.
-This moisture moves into the xylem and then down the roots.

 Plants that like moist soil are more likely to evolve this adaptation, but some plants in arid areas with little rainfall may also be able to process moisture in this manner.
 Therefore, if you pick the right plants that absorb humidity, you can reduce the excess ambient moisture in your home and prevent mold and mildew issues.